ccp5UK/dl-poly/documentation/source/UserManual/heat_flux.rst

 Introduction
 ~~~~~~~~~~~~

-It is possible to use DL_POLY_4 to calculate the heat flux of a material
+It is possible to use DL_POLY_5 to calculate the heat flux of a material
 with two-body interactions in an MD simulation.
 The heat flux can
 subsequently be used as a means to calculate the thermal conductivity of
-a material via the Green-Kubo relation.
-Currently, the heat flux is only
+a material via the Green-Kubo relation (see Section :ref:`correlation-functions`).

-viable for two-body interactions, but valid for any two-body
-interactions.
+It is also possible to calculate the momentum density, which may be required to apply corrections to the
+thermal-conductivity in multi-component systems when comparing to experimental data.

-To enable the calculation of heat flux add the **heat_flux** keyword
-into the CONTROL file.
+To enable the calculation of heat flux add **heat_flux On** into the CONTROL file.
+For the momentum
+density supply a list of atom types to calculate the values for e.g. **momentum_density [Li F]** to
+compute for Li and F atoms.

 Heat flux is currently supported for: direct and tabulated VDW interactions (see Table :numref:`(%s)<vdw-table>`), SPME interactions, and direct and tabulated metal potentials (see Table :numref:`(%s)<metal-table>`).
 Tersoff, three, and four body potentials are currently unsupported.